mgsosna/ML_projects/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=\hat{y}=\beta_0&space;&plus;&space;\beta_1x" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\hat{y}=\beta_0&space;&plus;&space;\beta_1x" title="\hat{y}=\beta_0 + \beta_1x" /></a>

 If reads as "the model's estimate of `y` equals the intercept + the slope * `x`."
+The intercept is the expected exam score for someone who didn't study at all, and the slope is the change in exam score for each additional hour of studying.
+The intercept and the slope are called **coefficients.**

 ### 2.2 Mean squared error
 How can we tell if our regression is a good fit for the data?
 We can draw lots of lines through our data, and most of them won't describe the data well.
-Of the plots below, for example, the left and middle linear regressions clearly don't describe the data.
+Of the plots below, for example, the left and middle linear regressions clearly don't describe how "number of hours studied" and "exam score" relate to each other.

 ![](https://i.imgur.com/8G5SCBQ.png)

 We can quantify **how bad** the regression is through something called [mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error).
 This is a measure of the average residual - the average distance between the model's prediction (the score it thinks the student got, given the amount they studied) and the actual output (the score the student actually got).
+We square the residuals so that it doesn't matter if the model predicted a value lower than versus greater than the actual value.
+The equation for mean squared error is below:

 <a href="https://www.codecogs.com/eqnedit.php?latex=MSE&space;=&space;\frac{1}{N}&space;\sum_{i=1}^{N}(\hat{y_i}-y_i)^2" target="_blank"><img src="https://latex.codecogs.com/gif.latex?MSE&space;=&space;\frac{1}{N}&space;\sum_{i=1}^{N}(\hat{y_i}-y_i)^2" title="MSE = \frac{1}{N} \sum_{i=1}^{N}(\hat{y_i}-y_i)^2" /></a>

+### 2.3 Method 1: analytical solution
+So we have a way to measure how bad our regression is, but that's still avoiding the point: how do we find the values for our coefficients?
+Given some data, where should we set the intercept and the slope?
+It turns out that we can find the optimal solution - or get very close - for the coefficients using matrix multiplication, as shown below:

 <a href="https://www.codecogs.com/eqnedit.php?latex=(\mathbf{X'}\mathbf{X}){^{-1}}\mathbf{X}y" target="_blank"><img src="https://latex.codecogs.com/gif.latex?(\mathbf{X'}\mathbf{X}){^{-1}}\mathbf{X}y" title="(\mathbf{X'}\mathbf{X}){^{-1}}\mathbf{X}y" /></a>

+`X` is a matrix of input values.
+For our simple example of hours studied versus exam score, our matrix would only have one column: hours studied.
+(Each row would be a different student's number of hours studied.)
+But we could run a regression with many more variables, such as *hours since student last ate*, *hours of sleep last night*, etc. The data for each of these additional variables would get their own column.

 Inspired by [Andrew Ng](http://www.andrewng.org/)'s machine learning Coursera course, I decided to write a function that performs linear regression via [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent).